-Substrate reduction therapy (SRT) is an available treatment, alternative to ERT.
+Substrate reduction therapy (SRT) is a possible available treatment alternative to ERT, in adults with Gaucher disease type 1.
 This therapy aims to decrease the rate of synthesis of glucosylceramide (the substrate), resulting in decreased further accumulation in the lysosomes.
 Aerts JM, Hollak CE, Boot RG, Groener JE, Maas M. Substrate reduction therapy of glycosphingolipid storage disorders.
 J Inherit Metab Dis.
 2006 Apr-Jun;29(2-3):449-56.
 In addition, even though Gaucher patients are enzyme deficient they may still be able to reduce previously stored glucosylceramide.
 Shayman JA.
 The design and clinical development of inhibitors of glycosphingolipid synthesis: will invention be the mother of necessity?
 Trans Am Clin Climatol Assoc.
 2013;124:46-60.

 Many patients with Gaucher disease will require further ongoing treatment to manage the individuals particular manifestations.
 These could include: Pastores G, Weinreb N, Aerts H, et al. Therapeutic goals in the treatment of Gaucher disease.
 Semin Hematol 2004;41 (suppl 5):4-14